-Inserting figures and graphs into your report
+Inserting figures and graphs into your report or proposal

 When you click on the "Add Media" button, you are shown a page with two tabs across the top "Upload Files" and "Media Library".
 Images you have uploaded previously are in your "Media Library".
 If you haven't uploaded the file, you will need to use the "Upload Files" tab.